Dan J. Harkey

 An individual’s method of holding title is memorialized in the recorded grant deed.
 This can be found when downloading a property profile from a title company.

-If a title is held in one or more individuals' names, each will have a separate application and must sign the disclosures and loan documents.
-If a husband and wife hold the title of joint tenants with rights of survivorship, there is one application, and both parties will sign it.
+If a title is held in the names of one or more individuals, each will have a separate application and must sign the disclosures and loan documents.
+If a husband and wife hold the title as joint tenants with rights of survivorship, there is only one application, and both parties must sign it.

 As I discuss family trust and entities, I refer to California regulations.
-Each state has its laws, which are easily accessed.
-Separate state regulations may be similar or different in specific ways.
+Each state has its own laws, which are easily accessible.
+Separate state regulations differ in specific ways.

 Family Trusts: